 #4 FIND SOMEONE TO TALK TO

 Bottling up any kind of stress for too long can have negative effects.
 A great way to help alleviate some of your stress is to talk about it with someone you trust.
-Talk to your partner, a family member or a friend about your financial stress.
+Talk to your partner, a family member, or a friend about your financial stress.
 Often, they will have similar stressors and you will be able to comfort each other.
 If you are both looking to create a positive change in your life, try being each other’s budget buddies.
-Keep each other accountable when it comes to spending and saving, and be there for one another when you need someone to talk to openly about your finances.
+Keep each other accountable when it comes to spending and saving and be there for one another when you need someone to talk to openly about your finances.

 If you would rather talk to a professional confidentially, visit a counsellor or a financial advisor.
 If you are worried you won’t be able to afford professional help, check to see if you have insurance coverage or if your employer offers an EAP program (Employee Assistance Program).
-EAP programs give employees short term access to trained counsellors when they are in need of mental health, family and/or financial counselling.
+EAP programs give employees short term access to trained counsellors when they need mental health, family and/or financial counselling.

 While stressing over money is nothing new, more and more Canadians are becoming indebted, feeling the added financial stress to their everyday lives.
 The journey to living mindfully and “stress-free” is personal and unique.
 It’s important to take the time to figure out the root causes of your stress and research the coping mechanisms that will work best for your lifestyle and goals.
 If your financial stress is becoming debilitating, reach out to a financial counsellor and/or a Licensed Insolvency Trustee.
 We will work with you to create a budget and debt relief plan that will help eliminate your stress while you regain control of your financial situation.